nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

  Transmitting with AltBeacon standard at 10.00 Hz
  ID1: 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, ID2: 1, ID3: 1, Power: -59, Mfg Reserved: 0
  pi@pibeacon ~ $ sudo beacon -i hci1 scan -A
- ID1:  2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6  ID2:  1  ID3:  1  POWER:  -69  RSSI:  -82  RESERVED:  0
+ ID1:  2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6  ID2:  1  ID3:  1  POWER:  -59  RSSI:  -82  RESERVED:  0
 ```

 ## Connecting via SSH

 To connect to the PiBeacon using SSH, you will need basic Linux command line skills, an ethernet cable, and access to a router.

 Step 1.
-Using an ethernet cable, plug one end into the ethernet port on the Raspberry Pi computer and the other end into your router.
+Plug one end of the ethernet cable into the ethernet port on the Raspberry Pi computer and the other end into your router.

 Step 2.
 Power on the PiBeacon.